 Toyota RAV4 owners have reported 16 problems related to manual transmission (under the power train category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Toyota RAV4 based on all problems reported for the RAV4.

 My 2002 rav 4 check engine light came on at 96,000 miles; when the code was checked it related it to the catalyst system, but I called Toyota customer service and they informed me that the ecm had to be updated as part of a recall for my vehicle and I needed to take it to a Toyota dealer; doing this would cause the faulty check engine light to be reset.
 They performed the service, and now 3 weeks later the vehicle spontaneously pops out of 5th gear, causing the vehicle to dramatically decrease unpredictably at highway speeds.
 Dangerous!!! although after looking on the internet and discovering countless others with this same problem, Toyota has not yet issued a recall for the transmission problems; they have done nothing to address this dangerous and costly-to-fix problem.
 Supposedly in 2006 Toyota realized there was an issue with the ecm, (which could apparently damage the transmission).
 Instead of letting consumers know about this issue as soon as they realized, they sent a technical service bulletin to dealerships and service areas, but failed to let their own customers know.
 According to internet research, this problem generally starts around 90,000 miles.